creih/RSA-Factoring-Challenge/README.md

 # RSA-Factoring-Challenge
-A simple trial to decrypt workings of RSA encryption
+A simple trial to decrypt workings of RSA encryption.